Harvard Busines Review conducted a study on 7000 consumers to find out what makes people complete an intended purchase.

 - Step 2: Customize the checkout template in Elementor

-- Step 4: Build your checkout form by keeping the fields you need
+- Step 4: Build your checkout form

 - Step 5: Add products to your one-page checkout